 If you were involved in an accident with an uninsured driver in North Carolina, you still might be able to recover compensation for your injuries and property damage.
 In some instances, your uninsured motorist coverage may apply, or you might be able to file a claim against the other driver’s assets.

-The North Carolina car accident lawyers at Kreger Brodish, LLP, have extensive experience helping people like you get back on their feet after a collision with an uninsured motorist.
+The Durham car accident lawyers at Kreger Brodish, LLP, have extensive experience helping people like you get back on their feet after a collision with an uninsured motorist.
 We’re here to explain your rights and legal options, assist you with understanding your own insurance policy, and help you pursue the money you need to pay your bills and move on.

 Our consultations are always free of charge.
 Call us or reach out to us online now.

 What Can You Do If the Other Driver Doesn’t Have Insurance?

 If you are involved in a collision with an uninsured driver in North Carolina, you have a few options to recover compensation for your injuries.
 These options include: